What Comes After AI Efficiency Gains

 When machines can handle everything that fits neatly into a brief, value starts to concentrate around the things that don’t.

-That’s judgment, and it matters more now than it did a year ago.
-Not because the tools are bad.
-Because they’re good.
-The better AI gets at producing competent output, the wider the gap between businesses that can direct it well and those that are just along for the ride.
+It matters more now than it did a year ago, and not because the tools are bad.
+It matters more because they are good.
+The better AI gets at producing competent output, the wider the gap becomes between the businesses directing it well and the businesses running it for the sake of running it.

 What this series will cover

-When to Delegate, When to Lead: Building judgment about where AI should run, where it should support, and where it has no business being.
+When to Delegate, When to Lead: Building judgement about where AI should run, where it should support, and where it has no business being.

-Building for Judgment, Not Just Efficiency: Designing teams, workflows and systems that develop better judgment over time, and turning that into value your competitors cannot easily replicate.
+Designing the Judgement Layer: Teams, workflows and systems that develop better judgement over time, and turn that into value your competitors cannot easily replicate.

 Who this is for